astrobengaly/cosmo_model_independent_tests/README.md

   - null tests of the LCDM model, namely the Om and Lm tests as in [https://arxiv.org/abs/0807.3548], [https://arxiv.org/abs/0807.4304] (see also [https://arxiv.org/abs/0712.3457])

 Data files in this repository consist of:
-  - Real H(z) measurements from galaxy ages, aka Cosmic Chromoneters, and radial BAO mode SDSS redshift survey
+  - Real H(z) measurements from galaxy ages, aka Cosmic Chromoneters, and from the radial BAO mode obtained by the SDSS redshift survey
   - Simulated radial BAO measurements from Euclid galaxy survey, and SKA band1 and band2 21cm Intensity Mapping.
 Fiducial Cosmology assumes Planck 2018 (TT, TE, EE+lowE+lensing) best-fit

 The code receives the number of data points and name of the survey as inputs